argoproj/argo-workflows/docs/upgrading.md

 ## Upgrading to v3.3

+### feat!: Remove deprecated config flags

+This PR removes the following options -

+- executorImage (use --executor-image flag to workflow-controller instead)
+- executorImagePullPolicy (use executor.imagePullPolicy in configmap instead)
+- executorResources (use executor.resources in configmap instead)
+- namespace

 ### [fce82d572](https://github.com/argoproj/argo-workflows/commit/fce82d5727b89cfe49e8e3568fff40725bd43734) feat: Remove pod workers (#7837)

 This PR removes pod workers from the code, the pod informer directly writes into the workflow queue.
 As a result the `--pod-workers` flag has been removed.